Key takeaways

 Monthly close package

-Include QA summary, exceptions found and closed, and a residual risk note.
-Stakeholders get confidence with evidence.
+Include a QA summary, exceptions found and closed, and a residual risk note.
+Stakeholders get confidence with evidence, not just assurance.

 Metrics and KPIs